fengjixuchui/Simple-Kernel/README.md

 } GPU_CONFIG;
 ```

-You can find some relevant structures defined in "Kernel64.h" of the sample kernel, and the rest are defined in the "EfiBind.h" and "EfiTypes.h" files in the "startup" directory.
+You can find some relevant structures defined in "Kernel64.h" of the sample kernel, with the rest defined in the "EfiBind.h" and "EfiTypes.h" files in the "startup" directory.

 **Target System Requirements**